-Their story began with the filming of Viva Las Vegas and ended with Elvis choosing to put duty, expectations and promises (his engagement to Priscilla) before a passionate, unequaled love…but a bond had been cemented that glued them together in a profound, deep, loyal, abiding understanding and acceptance that could not be dissolved.
+Their story began with the filming of Viva Las Vegas and ended with Elvis choosing to put duty, expectations, and promises (his engagement to Priscilla) before a passionate, unequaled love.
+But a bond had been cemented.
+It glued them together in a profound, deep, loyal, abiding understanding and acceptance that could not be dissolved.

 I find their story beautiful and heartbreaking.

 How often does it happen that we have an inexplicable, magnetic attraction to someone who risks too much if they step out of their current responsibilities, entanglements, and emotional agreements to fully embrace the pull of a love that feels disruptive and selfish, if acted upon?

 It’s as if Timing plays a nasty prank, placing the couple in a space and place where one, if not both, of them will be torn and tormented by the sheer bad luck and placement on the cosmic clock of the whole affair.